When can I start to apply for the 2017 Fidelity Fund Certificates?

 Legislation requires that each member who is either a sole practitioner, partner or director must apply for an FFC in order to practise and charge for services rendered.

-- Firms with more than one member who is required to hold an FFC can appoint a firm representative, either a member or a non-member, who will capture the financial data for the firm.
+- Firms with more than one member who is required to hold an FFC can appoint a firm representative, either a member or a non-member, who can capture the financial data of the firm, and for the firm.

 - The representative, if not a member that is required to hold an FFC, will receive their own login credentials via email or sms once created by a member.